CIROH-UA/ciroh-ua_website/docs/products/NextGen National Water Model/NWM-intro.md

 ## Features

-- Using docker containerized application for NextGen
+- Containerization - Using docker containerized application for NextGen

 - Using Github Actions for Continous Integration and Continous Deployment (CI/CD)